-- All children are entitled to be included in all parts of the school curriculum and we aim for all children to be included on school trips.
-We will provide the necessary support to ensure that this is successful. - A risk assessment is carried out prior to any off-site activity to ensure everyone's health and safety will not be compromised.
-In the unlikely event that it is considered unsafe for a student to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.
+- All of our extra-curricular activities and school visits are available to all our pupils, including our after-school clubs. - All Year 6 pupils are encouraged to go on our annual residential trip. - All pupils are encouraged to take part in sports day/school plays/special workshops, etc. - No pupil is ever excluded from taking part in these activities because of their SEN or disability. - A risk assessment is carried out prior to any off-site activity to ensure everyone's health and safety will not be compromised.
+In the unlikely event that it is considered unsafe for a pupil to take part in an activity, then alternative activities which will cover the same curriculum areas, will be provided in school.